sw4/cd3/README.md

         title:"series 1", // series title
-        color:"red", // series color, can be any web recognized color format cssClass:"seriesClass", // string, name of a css class to apply to series }]
+        color:"red", // series color, can be any web recognized color format cssClass:"seriesClass", // string, name of a css class to apply to series onAdd:function(obj), // function to apply when data added to series, obj represents the related d3 chart item onChange:function(obj), // function to apply when data changes, obj represents the related d3 chart item onRemove:function(obj) // function to apply when data removed from series, obj represents the related d3 chart item }]
 });
 ```